richbodo/VectorKnowledgeBase/docs/authentication.md

 # Vector Knowledge Base Authentication Guide

-This document describes the authentication mechanism used in the Vector Knowledge Base application and provides instructions for system administrators and developers.
+This document provides comprehensive guidance on authentication for the Vector Knowledge Base application, including setup, security best practices, and troubleshooting.

-## Authentication Overview
+## Authentication Methods

+The application supports two authentication methods:

-The Vector Knowledge Base uses HTTP Basic Authentication, a simple and widely supported authentication method that works across all modern browsers and API clients.
-This provides a reliable and consistent authentication experience across both development and production environments.
+1. **HTTP Basic Authentication** (Primary Method) - Simple, widely supported method that works across all modern browsers and API clients
+2. **Replit Auth** (Legacy Support) - Maintained for backward compatibility

-## How It Works
+## How Authentication Works

-1. When a user attempts to access a protected endpoint, they will be prompted for credentials if they are not already authenticated
+1. When a user attempts to access a protected endpoint, they will be prompted for credentials if not already authenticated
 2. Credentials are verified against environment variables set in Replit Secrets
 3. Upon successful authentication, a session is created to maintain the user's authenticated state
+4. Future requests use the session for authentication

 ## Required Environment Variables